 Boone’s Ridge is an investment in the economic development and recovery of a region with a well-documented and pervasive legacy of poverty and poor educational outcomes.
 Boone’s Ridge will bring opportunity for economic and educational development to this area of Eastern Kentucky.

 The economy of Eastern Kentucky has long been centered on the extraction and export of natural resources.
-Boone’s Ridge will prove the value in preserving and showcasing the abundant wildlife and magnificent mountain landscapes.
+In this economic model, most of the money made leaves the region.

-Boone’s Ridge will implement a far-reaching and robust effort to support and enhance existing education programs in the region.
+Boone’s Ridge will implement a far-reaching and robust effort with local school systems to support and enhance existing education programs.
 Additionally, Boone’s Ridge will directly reach over 100,000 students annually through on-site and remote learning programs, scholarships and education grants.

 There was a problem submitting this form.
 Please try again or email email@example.com.